Society for Maintenance and Reliability Professionals

 Experienced maintenance and reliability professionals who want to attain the CMRP designation.
 Professionals interested in building their competency in maintenance and reliability disciplines.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
-Classes are held on Tuesday through Thursday, with CMRP exam on Friday.
+Classes are held on Tuesday through Thursday.
+Virtual course hours that run from 11am-5pm EST.